jean-zay-users/jean-zay-doc/README.md

 - `$DSDIR` (popular databases on demand).

-It is worth noting that `$WORK` and `$SCRATCH` consist of a farm of SSD storage devices and they provide the best performace in reading/writing operations.
+It is worth noting that `$WORK` and `$SCRATCH` consist of a farm of SSD storage devices and they provide the best performance in reading/writing operations.
 `$SCRATCH` is "cleaned" every 30 days, so you **risk to lose your data if your keep it there**.
 Privilege the use of `$WORK` to avoid this problem.